narang99/narang99.github.io/_posts/2025-07-28-linker-search.md

 This turns out to be non-trivial when you have tons of imaging and AI libraries (C extensions essentially).
 I ended up diving reasonably deep into the linker rabbit-hole (specifically the MacOS and Linux linkers), the topic of this article.

+In this article, instead of starting with theory, I'm starting with practical problems we find in our day jobs related to dynamic linking and build the theory from there.

-***NOTE:*** *There are references to python ecosystem in this article, but the crux is really about shared libraries and how the linker finds the dependencies your application expects.
-Being a python developer should not be a pre-requisite*
+> **NOTE:** There are references to python ecosystem in this article, but the crux is really about shared libraries and how the linker finds the dependencies your application expects.
+> I also discuss how we can create standalone relocatable distributions when shipping applications with shared libraries.
+Being a python developer should not be a pre-requisite

 # The problem